-A common way to compare the localized performance of alloys is to calculate the pitting resistance equivalent number (PREN) [26].
-Previous investigators [17] have used the relationship to calculate the influence of alloy composition on resistance to localized corrosion.
+to calculate the influence of alloy composition on the resistance to localized corrosion.
 The applicability of this relationship can be deduced by plotting PREN as a function of T{PROT} , Figure 15.
 Note, no value for Alloy 625 is included since no reliable T{PROT} value was actually recorded for this alloy (as noted above).
-While a reasonable relationship is observed for 5 of the alloys, the crevice corrosion resistance of the C-22 alloy is significantly underestimated by this relationship.
+While a reasonable relationship is observed for five of the alloys, the crevice corrosion resistance of the C-22 alloy is significantly underestimated by this relationship.